sablier-labs/docs/docs/contracts/v2/reference/core/types/library.LockupPro.md

 ```

 ### SegmentWithDelta

-Segment struct used in the {SablierV2LockupPro-createWithDeltas} function.
+Segment struct used only at runtime in the {SablierV2LockupPro-createWithDeltas} function.

 ```solidity
 struct SegmentWithDelta {